jasminequach/jasminequach.github.io/essays/reflection.md

 ## Beyond the code...

-Coding standards and ethics are both concepts that can be extended beyond web application development to the world of software engineering as a whole.
+As I learned to program applications, I found that coding standards and ethics are both concepts that can be extended beyond web development to the world of software engineering as a whole.
 They are crucial in every area of programming, helping to maintain not only quality but also responsibility in the technology we create.

 <br>
 <hr>